Bruxism: Causes, Types & Prevention

 Bruxism can manifest through several noticeable symptoms:

-• Tooth Pain: Persistent pain in the teeth can be a direct result of excessive grinding or clenching.
+• Tooth Pain: Persistent pain in the teeth due to excessive grinding or clenching.

 • Jaw Pain: Discomfort or soreness in the jaw muscles.

-• Headaches: Frequent headaches, especially in the morning, are common among those with bruxism.
+• Headaches: Frequent morning headaches are common among those with bruxism.

 • Worn Tooth Enamel: Noticeable wear on the surfaces of the teeth.